paulm17/raikou/README.md

   </a>
   <h3 align="center">RAIKOU</h3>
   <p align="center">
-    Raikou is a mantine fork which replaces css modules to adopt a tailwind first-use approach.
+    Raikou is a mantine fork which replaces css modules to adopt a unocss first-use approach.
   </p>
 </div>